kwilson21/PS5Tracker/README.md

 $ git clone git@github.com:kwilson21/PS5Tracker.git
 ```

-If you encounter an error at this point, it is likely you have not configured an SSH key with GitHub, to resolve this issue, see [Generating a new SSH key and adding it to the ssh-agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for more details
+If you encounter an error at this point, it is likely you have not configured an SSH key with GitHub, to resolve this issue, see [Generating a new SSH key and adding it to GitHub](https://askubuntu.com/questions/527551/how-to-access-a-git-repository-using-ssh) for more details

 ## Setting Up Your Environment